Calvin Andrew: York City

 Andrew signed for another League Two club, York City, on a contract for the remainder of the season on 24 March 2014.
 He made his debut a day later as an 80th-minute substitute for Ryan Jarvis in a 1–0 home win over Torquay.
-He was released by the club in May 2014.
+The club released him in May 2014.

 Rochdale

 In July 2014, Andrew signed a two-year deal with newly promoted League One club Rochdale after impressing Keith Hill on a trial basis.
 He scored six goals in 41 appearances in 2014–15, including the only goal of the match against former club Port Vale on 6 April 2015 with a header from a Callum Camps in the fifth minute of stoppage time.
 On 2 January 2016, he scored a brace during a 3–0 win at Walsall and secured himself a place on the Football League team of the week.
 He scored six goals in 35 appearances in the 2015–16 season, and signed a new one-year contract in the summer.

 On 29 October 2016, he elbowed Peter Clarke in the face during a 1–0 win over Oldham Athletic at Spotland; the incident was missed by the referee, but he was handed a 12-match suspension following a Football Association video review.
 This was the longest ban given to a professional footballer in England since Joey Barton received the same punishment in 2012.
 However, Andrew's suspension was later reduced to nine matches.
 He finished the 2016–17 season with seven goals in 43 appearances, and in December 2016 signed a contract extension until June 2018.
 He scored five goals in 40 appearances across the course of the 2017–18 campaign, having signed a one-year extension to his contract in November 2017 and then a further contract extension in June 2018 to keep him at the club until 2020.
 He contributed four goals from 43 appearances during the 2018–19 campaign.
-He won the League One PFA Player in the Community Award in March 2020, this followed his three successive PFA Community Champion awards from Rochdale.
-However he was limited to just three league starts in the 2019–20 campaign and was released in June 2020.
+He won the League One PFA Player in the Community Award in March 2020; this followed his three successive PFA Community Champion awards from Rochdale.
+However, he was limited to just three league starts in the 2019–20 campaign and was released in June 2020.

 Barrow

 On 23 March 2021, Andrew joined League Two club Barrow until the end of the 2020–21 season.
 He started his first game for the "Bluebirds" on 27 April, where a 2–0 win at Forest Green Rovers secured Barrow's Football League status.
-However he departed Holker Street in the summer as he was not offered a new contract by Barrow manager Mark Cooper.
+However, he departed Holker Street in the summer as he was not offered a new contract by Barrow manager Mark Cooper.